phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

 ```

 That won't work though because the file does not have permission to be
 executed.
+We can grant permission for the current user to execute a file with
-We can change this with the `chmod` command:
+the `chmod` command:

 ```
 $ chmod u+x my-script